tysoncadenhead/tysoncadenhead.com/_harp/blog/what-will-2016-hold-for-tyson-cadenhead.md

 I imagine there will be plenty of cool open-source projects that will come out of my online course pet project, but I'm also leading an effort to get some of Aloompa's non-business specific libraries available on [Github](https://github.com/Aloompa).

-The most notable project we are working on making available is an ORM that can be used in the browser or the server called "Cannery".
+The most notable project we are working on making available is an ORM that can be used in the browser or the server called "Cannery."
 It will provide a really pluggable adapter system so that you can literally get data from anywhere, whether it's from an Ajax request, the local state, a database, WebSockets, etc...
 We're using it on our front-end as the data layer for our React applications and it has been awesome to work with.
 I'm hoping to make a formal announcement about it in the next couple of months and I'll go into more detail about how to use Cannery as an event-driven syncronous ORM wherever you need it, but I just wanted to put a bug in your ear for that.

 ## Laser-Focus